Organizations are a shared space for teams to collaborate on workspaces in Terraform Cloud.

 Sentinel is an embedded policy-as-code framework that can enforce rules about Terraform runs within an organization.
 See Sentinel for more information about Sentinel, or Managing Sentinel Policies for details about these two settings pages.

-When a free trial has expired, or when paid billing has been canceled, an organization becomes inactive.
-Inactive organizations display a banner reading "TRIAL EXPIRED — Upgrade Required" in the top navigation bar:
+When a free trial has expired, the organization displays a banner reading "TRIAL EXPIRED — Upgrade Required" in the top navigation bar: